LazuriteMC/Quadz/README.md

 Quadz adds flyable FPV drones to Minecraft using the [Fabric Modloader and API](https://fabricmc.net/).
 It also makes use of several libraries including [Rayon](https://github.com/lazuritemc/rayon), a rigid body simulation library for minecraft, which was developed with this mod in mind.
+Another library it uses is called [Lattice](https://github.com/lazuritemc/lattice) which allows chunks to be loaded around the player's camera instead of just the player itself.

 ### Background
 This mod began in late 2018 as a fun side project.
 Originally, it was just [BlueVista](https://github.com/ethanejohnsons) developing it